 - 100% up to £100 on first deposit

 - Up to 100 Extra Spins

 PayPal online casino deposits are quick and easy.
 All you need is a fully set up PayPal account, that is most of the work up front.
-Once you have money on your PayPal account or a card or bank account linked to it so the service can quickly access funds, payments through PayPal are instant on the side of the online casino.
-Where available, there are no restrictions to receiving welcome bonuses when using PayPal.
+Once you have money on your PayPal account (or a card or bank account linked to it so the service can quickly access funds) payments through PayPal are instant.
+Where available, there are usually no restrictions on receiving welcome bonuses when using PayPal.

-PayPal isn’t offered as a payment method very frequently, however.
-The reason for this is that as a company regulated by financial bodies, PayPal demands a certain safety from the websites it works with.
+PayPal isn’t offered as a payment method at all UK casinos, however.
+The reason for this is that as a company regulated by financial bodies, PayPal demands a certain safety standard from the websites it works with.
 This is a good sign for you as a gambler, on the other hand.
 You can be sure that an online casino that offers PayPal adheres to the highest standards of security.

 PayPal deposit step by step

 If you have ever used PayPal before, you will already know that the largest part of payments through PayPal actually happen on the PayPal website.
 As such, there is no large difference in using any other payment method.
 Here’s how to top up your casino account:

-- Navigate to your casino account’s payment screen
+- Navigate to your casino account’s payment page

 - A separate window will open or the page will redirect to PayPal

-- Select whether you would like to use your card or bank account for this transaction.
-If you have funds on your PayPal account, you can also opt-in or out of using them
+- Select whether you would like to use your card or bank account for the transaction.
+Alternatively, you can use any funds you have in your PayPal e-wallet

 - You will be redirected to your online casino or the separate window will close